-Supporting the proposed demolition of a grade II listed building should not be taken lightly and should require exceptional circumstances with significant public benefits.
+The demolition of a grade II listed building should not be taken lightly and should require exceptional circumstances with significant public benefits whilst affording great weight to the asset's conservation.
 Decisions need to balance the assets historic significance against other issues such as its function, condition or viability.